MurhafSousli/ngx-scrollbar/README.md

 ## Smooth Scroll Module

-In version 3.0.0, The `SmoothScrollModule` has been added as an independent module
+Since v3.0.0, The `SmoothScrollModule` is added as an independent module, the scrollable element does not have to be `<ng-scrollbar>`.

 ```ts
 import { SmoothScrollModule } from 'ngx-scrollbar';